go-gorm/gorm/README.md

 DB.Save(&User{Name: "xxx"}) // table "users"
 ```

-## Existing schema
+## Existing Schema

-If you have and existing database schema and some of your tables does not follow the conventions, (and you can't rename your table names), please use: [Specifying the Table Name for Struct permanently with TableName](#Specifying-the-Table-Name-for-Struct-permanently-with-TableName).
+If you have an existing database schema and some of your tables do not follow the conventions, (and you can't rename your table names), please use: [Specifying The Table Name For A Struct Permanently With TableName](#specifying-the-table-name-for-a-struct-permanently-with-tableName).

 If your primary key field is different from `id`, you can add a tag to the field structure to specify that this field is a primary key.